 Written by Peter Rayney, a past President of the CIOT, this book provides advice on a range of factors impacting the tax planning activity undertaken by most businesses.

-As well as reflecting recent HMRC guidance and relevant case decisions, the content is updated in line with the provisions bought in by Finance Act 2022.
-It also includes relevant temporary tax and financial assistance given by the Government during the Covid-19 pandemic.
+As well as reflecting recent HMRC guidance and relevant case decisions, the content is updated in line with the provisions brought in by Finance Act 2022 and key aspects of the Autumn 2022 tax proposals.

 Read an extract of Rayney's Tax Planning for Family and Owner-Managed Companies 2022/23